 Documents you will need – your original marriage certificate

-When you apply for a divorce you must send your original marriage certificate.
+When you apply for a divorce or dissolution you must send your original marriage/civil partnership certificate.

 If you don’t have it, you must apply to the Registrar of Births, Deaths and Marriages closest to the location of your wedding for a ‘certified copy’.
-The court will not accept a photocopy of your marriage certificate, even if it has been certified by a solicitor.
+The court will not accept a photocopy of your marriage or civil partnership certificate, even if it has been certified by a solicitor.

-If you married outside England and Wales, you will need to obtain a certified copy from the country where you got married.
-You’ll also need to file a translation if it is in a foreign language – consider speaking to the English embassy of the country where you got married for assistance.
+If you married or entered into a civil partnership outside England and Wales, you will need to obtain a certified copy from the country where you got married.
+You’ll also need to file a translation if it is in a foreign language – consider speaking to the English embassy of the country where you got married/entered into your civil partnership for assistance.

-If you are seeking a divorce, you will have to complete a form D8.
+If you are seeking a divorce, dissolution or (judicial) separation you will have to complete Form D8.
 The information that you supply on this form will be used by the court to determine whether you can legally end your marriage or civil partnership.

 What are the Form D8 sections?

 What you’re applying to do, what supporting documents are you providing, and whether it is a joint application.